Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Evaluation

-\paragraph{Breakdown by Planning Runtime.} We further decompose the time budget in a single-query planning, primarily consisting of three aspects: (i) \textit{Profiling Time}: Time spent in the SLO Profiler, including pipeline inference and inter-stage data transfer; (ii) \textit{Search Time}: Time spent in the Search Optimizer, including CMBO updates and utility evaluations; and (iii) \textit{Other}: Miscellaneous system overhead, such as setting up connections within the Kubernetes backend.
+We next decompose the single-query planning overhead, primarily consisting of three aspects: (i) \textit{Profiling Time}: Time spent on SLO profiler, profiling the plan's SLO performance on GPUs (\eg, model inference overhead); (ii) \textit{Search Time}: Time spent on the Search Optimizer, including CAMO updates and plan proposing; and (iii) \textit{Other}: Miscellaneous system overhead, such as setting up connections within the Kubernetes backend.
 This includes time to spin up pre-warmed containers.

-Figure~\ref{fig:systeam-overhead} shows that for latency-critical tasks, profiling dominates the time budget, accounting for over 80\% of the total overhead.
+Figure~\ref{fig:system-overhead} shows that for latency-critical tasks, profiling dominates the time budget, accounting for over 80\% of the total planning overhead.
 For throughput-critical tasks, profiling consumes over 99\% of the planning time.
-These results reinforce the importance of \name's design goal: minimizing profiling time.
-They also highlight the efficiency of our lightweight CMBO, which requires only 40-100 ms per iteration, leaving the majority of the budget available for intensive profiling.
+These results reinforce the importance of minimizing profiling cost.
+They also highlight the efficiency of our lightweight CAMO, which requires only 40-100 ms per proposing step.

+\bipar{Breakdown by resource occupancy.} We next break down the scheduling decision.
+We measure \textbf{resource occupancy}, representing the percentage of queries using different tiers (\eg, 50\% of the edge occupancy means, at that time, running queries are using 50\% of edge devices).
+As shown in Figure~\ref{fig:occupancy-breakdown}(a), \name is able to keep near-cloud and cloud machines occupied to make sure SLO is met, while also allocating edge devices when possible, saving cloud resource to potentially accommodate more queries.